 7pm: We had dinner tonight at the café with other travelers.
 It was great to hear about how other people have been experiencing the island.

-After 2.5 years on the road, Anne and Mike have recently returned to their homeland – Denver, Colorado, United States.
+After 2.5 years on the road, Anne and Mike returned to their homeland – Denver, Colorado, United States.
 They plan to have Denver as a home base through the summer and fall, but will be southbound as soon as the weather turns.
 Anne recently published The Modern Nomad’s Backpack: A Guide to Packing Light for Round the World Travel, and she’s excited to have wrapped up a personal project: a deck of cards for travelers that functions as both Spanish flash cards and a poker deck.
 Check out their adventures in Central America and the US at viajaryamar.com.